JeremyRand/namecoin.org/_posts/2020-09-14-notes-on-building-python-for-windows-using-rbm.md

 In practice, Python's ordinary build system doesn't support this.
 It isn't made for cross-compilation.
-Thankfully, one [Erik Janssens](https://github.com/erikjanss) (no relation to the Namecoin project) had created an alternative [Meson](https://mesonbuild.com/)-based [build script](https://github.com/v-finance/cross-python) to compile Python for Windows with Linux using GCC and MinGW.
+Thankfully, one [Erik Janssens](https://github.com/erikjanss) had created an alternative [Meson](https://mesonbuild.com/)-based [build script](https://github.com/v-finance/cross-python) to compile Python for Windows with Linux using GCC and MinGW.
 Many thanks!

 This build script needed some minor adaptations to properly integrate it with the Tor Project's RBM build system.